 Deferred Payment Plan - If full payment poses a hardship, tuition may be paid in monthly installments.
-An Installment Fee of \$100 will be charged to any student requesting such a Payment Plan.
-Installments payments for Fall Trimester are due on the 15th of each month from August - November (except for the first payment which is due by August 20th).
-Installment payments for Spring Trimester are due on the 15th of each month, January - April.
-Installment payments for the Summer Trimester are due on the 15th of each month (except for the first payment which is due by the first day of class - May 10, 2021) May - July.
+A late payment fee will be assessed if payment plan payments are not received by their due dates.
+Installments payments for Fall Trimester are due on the 6th of September, the 13th of October, and the 15th of November.
+Installment payments for Spring Trimester are due on the 12th of January, and the 15th of February and March.
+Installment payments for the Summer Trimester are due on the 11th of May, and the 15th of June and the 13th of July.